tacticdata/zh/b4387/website01.md

 - The website will not automatically bring traffic
 - The best way to promote is through online advertising
 - It apply the nature of competition in business

+#### navigation bar

+Location: root --> _data --> navigation.yml

+You can edit as much as you need,be careful the format

+The color of the navigation bar settings locate at assets/css/app.scss, mentioned in bulma-clean-theme documentation(https://github.com/chrisrhymes/bulma-clean-theme#sidebar-visibility)